Subscribe to Snail Mail Sommelier

 Why We Clink Glasses: The History and Meaning Behind Toasting

-Why do we clink glasses during a toast?
-Explore the poetic history of toasting—from ancient libations and medieval rituals to the science behind sound and celebration.
-A sommelier’s lyrical guide to wine, trust, and timeless tradition.
+Why do we clink glasses when we toast?
+Discover the history of toasting from ancient rituals and medieval feasts to the science, sound, and symbolism behind the tradition.

 What Happens When You Age Wine in Space?